 If conservative treatment options do not reduce pain, endoscopic blocking of the nerves can be an effective method for sacroiliac joint syndrome.
 During an endoscopic denervation procedure, a small incision is made through which an endoscope is inserted and guided to the sacroiliac joint.
 There is minimal damage as the surrounding tissue is carefully moved aside.
 Through the use of a miniature camera on the endoscope, a radiofrequency probe is used to block the nerve fibers that are transmitting pain signals to the brain.
 When the procedure is complete, the small incision is closed with a small bandage and the patient is able to return home later that day.

 Although sacroiliac joint syndrome can be complex and difficult to diagnose, it can be more difficult to live with constant pain.
 The team at Minnesota Spine Institute is ready to listen.
 It is our mission to help patients regain their lives through advanced surgical solutions.
-Schedule a free MRI consultation today and explore your pain-relief options.
+Schedule an MRI consultation today and explore your pain-relief options.